awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-windowsconfiguration.md

 + Can contain alphanumeric characters, the underscore \(\_\), and the hyphen \(\-\)\.
 + Cannot start or end with a hyphen\.
 + Can start with a numeric\.
-For DNS alias names, Amazon FSx stores alphabetic characters as lowercase letters \(a\-z\), regardless of how you specify them: as uppercase letters, lowercase letters, or the corresponding letters in escape codes\.
+For DNS alias names, Amazon FSx stores alphabetical characters as lowercase letters \(a\-z\), regardless of how you specify them: as uppercase letters, lowercase letters, or the corresponding letters in escape codes\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `50`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuditLogConfiguration`  <a name="cfn-fsx-filesystem-windowsconfiguration-auditlogconfiguration"></a>
-The configuration that Amazon FSx for Windows File Server uses to audit and log user accesses of files, folders, and file shares on the Amazon FSx for Windows File Server file system\.
+Not currently supported by AWS CloudFormation\.
 *Required*: No
 *Type*: [AuditLogConfiguration](aws-properties-fsx-filesystem-windowsconfiguration-auditlogconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)